jethrokuan/braindump/content/posts/q_learning.md

 In the presence of all three, learning is unstable.
-DQN is the first algorithm that stabilized deep Q-learning ([Playing Atari with Deep RL]({{< relref "mnih2013_atari_deeprl" >}})).
+DQN is the first algorithm that stabilized deep Q-learning ([Playing Atari with Deep RL]({{<relref "mnih2013_atari_deeprl.md" >}})).

 ## Bibliography {#bibliography}

-<a id="org5a6ffe2"></a>Jin, Chi, Zeyuan Allen-Zhu, Sebastien Bubeck, and Michael I Jordan. n.d.
+<a id="org5a3dcee"></a>Jin, Chi, Zeyuan Allen-Zhu, Sebastien Bubeck, and Michael I Jordan. n.d.
 “Is Q-Learning Provably Efficient?”
 In _Advances in Neural Information Processing Systems 31_, edited by S. Bengio, H. Wallach, H. Larochelle, K. Grauman, N. Cesa-Bianchi, and R. Garnett, 4863–73.
 Curran Associates, Inc. <http://papers.nips.cc/paper/7735-is-q-learning-provably-efficient.pdf>.